NotJustPCs/zendesk-mysql/README.md

     - [x] Staff Leave
     - [x] Staff Timesheets
     - [x] Users
-- [ ] [Xero - History and Notes](https://developer.xero.com/ "Xero Developer reference") - Ideally need a way to manually load all the notes and history for a specific ID, for these endpoints:
+- [ ] [Xero - History and Notes etc](https://developer.xero.com/ "Xero Developer reference") - Ideally need a way to manually load all the notes, history and other specific data for a specific ID, for these endpoints:
     - [ ] Contacts
     - [ ] Sales Invoices
+        - [ ] Online Invoice
+        - [ ] Repeating Invoices
     - [ ] Quotes
     - [ ] Items
 - [ ] Date Dimension regeneration